We Ride (I See the Future): Music video

-An accompanying music video for "We Ride" was shot in New York City in early November and directed by Erik White.
+An accompanying music video for "We Ride (I See the Future)" was shot in various locations throughout Southern California in early November 2006 and directed by Erik White.
 The video opens up similar to Blige's music video for "Be Without You," except it overlooks Los Angeles.
 Blige is singing in black with a black background then goes to her riding a blue bike.
-Another bike which is red and black appears which is her then-huband, Kendu Isaacs.
-The two ride to the beach.
+Another bike which is red and black appears which is her then-husband, Kendu Isaacs.
+The two leave downtown Downtown Los Angeles and continue south on the Pacific Coast Highway where they pass Point Mugu State Park.
 From there it switches from Blige singing in a fur vest to Blige singing in a white dress in front of an orchestra, both on rocks on the beach, to the end of the video.
-It premiered on December 9, 2006 on the MTV network.
+The visuals premiered on December 9, 2006 on the MTV network.